 When studying at the microbe level, one of the most important aspects is the isolation phase.
 To ensure the samples are homogenous, researchers need a way to sort the infected cells or bacteria—without damaging the cells.

-That’s where cutting-edge technologies, like the NanoCellect WOLF Cell Sorter, enter the picture.
+That’s where cutting-edge technologies, like the NanoCellect WOLF G2 Cell Sorter, enter the picture.
 Using sorting pressures of less than 2 psi (which is ten times gentler than the next leading flow cytometer), researchers have access to an efficient cell sorter that doesn’t compromise their research data.

 Plus, with NanoCellect’s disposable cartridges, there’s zero chance of cross-contamination between sortings.

-If you’re interested in how NanoCellect can improve your lab with efficient cell sorting, next generation sequencing such as single-cell DNA sequencing, cell line and antibody development, reach out to the experts today.
+If you’re interested in how NanoCellect can improve your lab with efficient cell sorting, next generation sequencing such as single-cell genomics, cell line development, and antibody discovery, reach out to the experts today.

 - HealthyChildren.org The History of Antibiotics. https://www.healthychildren.org/English/health-issues/conditions/treatments/Pages/The-History-of-Antibiotics.aspx